 In keeping with the technology of the time, all of the ICRC films from this period are in black and white and without sound.
 Rather rudimentary images are separated from each other by brief intertitles that explain the scenes.
 In the movies about Budapest and the repatriation plans for prisoners of war, intertitles were in both French and English, while in the movies on Istanbul and the fight against typhus in Poland they were only in French.
 Generally, intertitles were normally made of one sentence or title.
-This would say something about the work of the ICRC, such as “another school supported by the ICRC,” “the ICRC gave relief on behalf of the Save the Children Fund” or would introduce the situation depicted, such as “going to dinner,” “the kitchen,” “handing out the dinner,” “children going to the workrooms of the Save the Children Fund,” and “sewing rooms.”
+This would say something about the work of the ICRC, such as “another school supported by the ICRC,” “the ICRC gave relief on behalf of the Save the Children Fund,” or would introduce the situation depicted, such as “going to dinner,” “the kitchen,” “handing out the dinner,” “children going to the workrooms of the Save the Children Fund,” and “sewing rooms.”

 The experience gained from this joint national campaign and efforts at filmmaking became the basis on which the Propaganda Commission would ground successive improved campaigns.
-Less than two years later, in the issue of the Appeal to the Swiss people, photographs accompanied the text.
+Less than two years later, in the issue of the Appeal to the Swiss People, photographs accompanied the text.
 Interestingly, some brochures were translated into English to reach a larger international audience.
 Moreover, in the spring of 1922, the ICRC also issued an appeal addressed to the Muslim “world” related to relief and reconstruction plans for Anatolia.
 Translated into Arab, Persian, and Urdu, the appeal was supposed to reach an “uncontaminated” market, one that no other international organization had previously targeted.
 During the meeting of the Propaganda Commission in July 1922, the creation of what is now the museum of the ICRC was suggested, where synoptic tables would be displayed and foreigners passing through Geneva could be informed about the work of the organization.
 By the end of the 1920s, the ICRC was also using the radio as a method of disseminating information about its work.

-At the 10th Conference of the Red Cross movement the previous year, it had already been suggested that greater use of movies be made.
+At the 10th Conference of the Red Cross movement the previous year, a suggestion had already been made to expand the use of movies.
 There was particular interest expressed in movies from American organizations, especially for those that were not simple documentaries but engaged audiences with a narrative.
 For instance, a film by the YMCA portrayed an orphan Polish girl, who, after being educated as a nurse, visited the zone where typhus was endemic in order to educate Polish people about health measures.
 The ICRC knew that American organizations were at the cutting edge of modern filmmaking.
-Already in 1918, the Near East Relief commissioned a Hollywood production, entitled “Ravished Armenia,” which told the story of Aurora Mardiganian, a survivor of the Armenian Genocide.
+Already in 1918, the Near East Relief commissioned a Hollywood production, entitled Ravished Armenia, which told the story of Aurora Mardiganian, a survivor of the Armenian genocide.

-In 1922, the ICRC commissioned a movie on its post-war activities by Genevan filmmaker and engineer Jean Brocher.
-A second film, supervised by the ICRC’s delegate in Greece, Baron Rudolph de Reding-Biberegg, was made on the work of the ICRC after the Greco-Turkish War, and was screened at the 11th Conference of the Red Cross movement in 1923.
+In 1922, the ICRC commissioned a movie on its postwar activities by Genevan filmmaker and engineer Jean Brocher.
+A second film, supervised by the ICRC’s delegate in Greece, Baron Rudolph de Reding-Biberegg, was made on the work of the ICRC after the Greco-Turkish War and was screened at the 11th Conference of the Red Cross movement in 1923.
 It was common practice at the time for the ICRC to cut scenes and integrate them into other movies: this partially explains why Brocher’s film contained images from 1921 movies.

 The Iconography of the ICRC